DWFlanagan/ntrh/raw_markdown.md

 ### Office of the Dean of Students

 A Dean's Notice is one of the few pieces of mail that will put the fear of transferring to another school into a student.
-The Dean's office is well known as the \`\`Office of Procrastination'' and many people who have dealt with it suggest that you meet their challenge by waiting them out, perhaps beyond graduation.
+The Dean's office is well known as the "Office of Procrastination" and many people who have dealt with it suggest that you meet their challenge by waiting them out, perhaps beyond graduation.

 The Office of Minority Students has been absorbed by the Dean's Office, as well as the Women's Affairs Office.
 All academic or social problems that concern more than one student are usually delt with by the Office of the Dean of Students.